 January 15, 2018

-Lake Garda boasts some of the most naturally beautiful scenery in Europe, writes Hannah Frances.
+Lake Garda boasts some of the most naturally beautiful scenery in Europe.
 The dramatic mountain backdrop, lakeside vineyards and neat lemon groves have attracted the royal and wealthy for hundreds of years, and its timeless beauty continues to lure tourists from all over the world.

 The lake is around 50km long and spans three regions: Lombardy, Veneto, and Trentino-Alto Adige.
 The terrain vastly differs from north to south and each town along the lake’s lush shores has its own unique character and foodie specialities.
 With so many places to visit and different types of holiday to choose from, it can be hard to know where to stay, so we’ve put together a guide to the best towns and villages on Lake Garda.